elunna/recipes/salads/cold thai salad.md

 zucchini, until you get down to the seeded core.
 Rotate the zucchini and continue to peel until you’ve done all four sides.
 Repeat the process with the remaining zucchini and the cucumber.
-You should have about 2 cups of “noodles.”
+You should have about 2 cup of “noodles.”
 (If you have a spiral slicer, you can use that instead of a julienne peeler.)
 Discard the cores.
 2. PLACE the zucchini and cucumber noodles in a medium mixing bowl.
 Add the shredded carrots, bean sprouts if using, most of the chopped cashews, and most of the cilan- tro.
 Chill for 30 minutes.
-3. ADD a tablespoon (or more) of water to the Sunshine Sauce to thin it out to the consistency of a creamy dressing and pour over the chilled salad, stirring well to combine.
+3. ADD a tbsp (or more) of water to the Sunshine Sauce to thin it out to the consistency of a creamy dressing and pour over the chilled salad, stirring well to combine.
 Garnish with the remaining cashews and cilantro and serve.